Samantha Lee Howe

+Samantha Lee Howe (née Harrison) is a British novelist and screenwriter.
+She writes horror and fantasy under the pen name Sam Stone.
+She is best known for her 2020 psychological thriller novel The Stranger in Our Bed, published by HarperCollins imprint One More Chapter.
+Howe is the commissioning editor of Telos Publishing imprint Telos Moonrise.

 Early life and education

-The youngest of seven children, Samantha was born Samantha Lee Harrison in Manchester, England, which forms the partial backdrop of her novel Killing Kiss and is the common location of the Vampire Gene series.
+The youngest of seven children, Howe was born Samantha Lee Harrison in Manchester, England, which forms the partial backdrop of her novel Killing Kiss and is the common location of the Vampire Gene series.
 In a recent interview with The Daily Express, Howe admitted that her father was abusive and that she was also in an unhappy first marriage because of Domestic violence.
-As a result, Howe is now a Survivor Ambassador for Yorkshire charity Independent Domestic Abuse Serives also known as IDAS.
+As a result, Howe is now a Survivor Ambassador for Yorkshire charity Independent Domestic Abuse Services also known as IDAS.
 Despite this difficult start, she graduated with a BA (Hons) in English and Writing for Performance at University of Bolton, a PGCE at Manchester University and her MA in Creative Writing also at Bolton.
 Her eventual first novel, Gabriele Caccini, was originally written as her dissertation.
 Stone worked as an English teacher at St Christopher's Church of England High School, Accrington until 2007, where she decided to leave her position after it was discovered that she was the author of Gabriele Caccini, which she had written under the pen name of Paigan Stone.